Siege of Belgrade (1789): Siege

 On 30 August 1789, Laudon gave orders for his army to concentrate at Novi Banovci, northwest of Belgrade and Semlin.
 His plan was cross the Sava on 13 September, but the timetable was accelerated when intelligence indicated that Abdy Pasha and 30,000 Ottomans were approaching.
 On 9 September, the Austrian advanced guard reached Banovci and the following day it crossed the Sava at Boljevci and established itself on high ground near Ostružnica.
 By 15 September, the bulk of the army was south of the Sava.
-The Austrian army consisted on 120,900 soldiers, though 33,000 men were not fit for duty because of sickness.
+The Austrian army consisted of 120,900 soldiers, though 33,000 men were not fit for duty because of sickness.
 The army included 10 battalions of grenadiers, 33 battalions of fusiliers, one battalion of sharpshooters, and 30½ divisions of cavalry.
 (In this sense, a division is equal to two squadrons of horsemen.
 So 30½ divisions would be 61 squadrons.
 In this era, a squadron had about 135 horsemen at full strength.)
 The siege train included cannons of various calibers: 120 24-pounders, eight 18-pounders, 50 12-pounders, and 30 6-pounders.
 In addition, Ligne had four 100-pound mortars in Semlin.

 Loudon divided the army into three parts.
 Clerfayt led a covering force designed to block any Ottoman relief attempts.
-Joseph Kinsky von Wchinitz und Tettau commanded the main siege on the east bank of the Sava while Prince of Ligne commanded on the west bank of the Sava at Semlin.
+Joseph, Count Kinsky von Wchinitz und Tettau commanded the main siege on the east bank of the Sava while Prince of Ligne commanded on the west bank of the Sava at Semlin.
 Also with the army were future army commanders József Alvinczi, Johann von Hiller, Michael von Melas and Karl Mack von Leiberich, the last being a promising staff officer.
 Francis, later to be emperor, was also with the army.
 In 1789, Belgrade was located on the east bank of the Sava at its confluence with the Danube.
 The city consisted of a hilltop castle (Kalemegdan Fortress), the town, and the suburbs.
 The water suburb was to the north, the Palanka suburb was south of the castle hill, and the Raitzen suburb, also to the south.
 To defend the city, Osman Pasha commanded a garrison of 9,000 Turks armed with 456 cannons.
 The Ottomans had a flotilla of 20 one-masted vessels to guard the Danube against a larger fleet of Austrian vessels.